UK Independent Finance Intelligence · Est. 2024

 Octopus Go or Intelligent Octopus Go for most EV drivers

-Octopus Go consistently offers the cheapest overnight EV charging rate in the UK.
+Octopus tariffs consistently price among the cheapest overnight EV charging rates in the UK.
 Intelligent Octopus Go is the best option if your car or charger is compatible — it automatically finds the cheapest slots.
-Switch from a standard tariff and you should save £350 to £1,000+ per year depending on your mileage.
+Switching from a standard cap tariff typically saves £300 to £1,000 a year depending on mileage.
+Always check rates in your DNO region before switching, as both peak and off-peak prices vary by area and change without quarterly cycles.

 Frequently asked questions